 The HUD-Veterans Affairs Supportive Housing (HUD-VASH) program combines Housing Choice Voucher (HCV) rental assistance for homeless Veterans with case management and clinical services provided by the Department of Veterans Affairs (VA).
 VA provides these services for participating Veterans at VA medical centers (VAMCs) and community-based outreach clinics.

 Generally, the HUD-VASH program is administered in accordance with regular HCV program requirements (24 CFR Section 982).
 However, the 2008 Consolidated Appropriations Act (Public Law 110-161) allows HUD to waive or specify alternative requirements for any provision of any statute or regulation affecting the HCV program in order to effectively deliver and administer HUD-VASH voucher assistance.
-The alternative requirements are established in the HUD-VASH Operating Requirements (including the waivers and alternative requirements from HCV program rules), which were published in the Federal Register on May 6, 2008.
+The alternative requirements are established in the HUD-VASH Operating Requirements (including the waivers and alternative requirements from HCV program rules), which were published in the Federal Register on May 6, 2008 and updated March 23, 2012.
 The operating requirements, notices related to HUD-VASH, and other helpful tools and resources are provided in the sections below.

 Related Notices and Guidance